 - For example, a veteran with no dependents, who is housebound, may be entitled to as much as $22,577 annually.

-- A Veteran’s surviving spouse may be entitled to as much as $14,509 annually.
+- A veteran’s surviving spouse may be entitled to as much as $14,509 annually.

-AS of 10/10/2018 the VA implemented a net worth limit of $123,600 or less as what a Veteran and/or the Veteran’s spouse can have and still qualify.
-This limit is a combination of income, after deducting medical costs, and assets.
-Assets includes assets in bank accounts, stocks, bonds, mutual funds, and property other than the Veteran’s primary residence and vehicle.
+As of 2023, the VA requires a veteran or spouse to have a net worth limit of $150,538 or less to qualify.
+This limit is a combination of income after deducting medical costs and assets, including bank accounts, stocks, bonds, mutual funds, and property other than the veteran’s primary residence and vehicle.